U.S. report calls for release of immigrant children from detention

 A year ago, President Barack Obama responded to a “humanitarian crisis” unfolding on the U.S. southwestern border with Mexico, as tens of thousands of children - some traveling with parents and others alone - arrived from El Salvador, Guatemala and Honduras.

 The arrivals of undocumented children, many claiming they were fleeing drug-related violence, have slowed compared with last year.
-But a steady stream remains, placing huge demands on Department of Homeland Security border enforcement and immigration courts.
+But there remains a steady stream, placing huge demands on Department of Homeland Security border enforcement and immigration courts.

-According to the lengthy report from the U.S. Commission on Civil Rights, some of the detention facilities “have failed to comply with DHS standards for medical care, including ignoring serious medical conditions.”
+According to the lengthy U.S. Commission on Civil Rights report, some of the detention facilities “have failed to comply with DHS standards for medical care, including ignoring serious medical conditions.”

-“Recognizing the sensitive and unique nature of detaining families, we have made significant changes to the family residential facilities,” Catron added.

-“Of note, we are transitioning these facilities into short-term processing centers where individuals who claim fear of return to their countries can be interviewed for asylum and other humanitarian protections.”
+One recommendation was the immediate release of families from detention in favor of alternate methods for keeping tabs on them.

-From Oct.
-1, 2014, to July 31, 2015, 30,862 unaccompanied children and 29,407 families were apprehended at the southwestern border.
-Those numbers were down by 51 percent and 53 percent, respectively, from the same period the previous year, government statistics showed.
+During the period of Oct.
+1, 2014 to July 31, 2015, 30,862 unaccompanied children and 29,407 families were apprehended at the southwestern border.
+These were down by 51 percent and 53 percent respectively from the same period the previous year, according to government statistics.